yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 {{< note title="Note" >}}

-**Yugabyte 2.0:** Assign a password for the default `yugabyte` user to be able to sign in after enabling YSQL authentication.
+**Release 2.0:** Assign a password for the default `yugabyte` user to be able to sign in after enabling YSQL authentication.

-**Yugabyte 2.0.1:** When YSQL authentication is enabled, you can sign into `ysqlsh` using the default `yugabyte` user that has a default password of `yugabyte".
+**Release 2.0.1:** When YSQL authentication is enabled, you can sign into `ysqlsh` using the default `yugabyte` user that has a default password of `yugabyte".

 {{< /note >}}